Aisha Babangida: Early life and education

 Aisha was born in Nigeria to Nigerian born parents.
-She has had her education at the Wharton Business School, Insead, United Nations Institute for Training and Research, Cambridge Judge Business School and Webster University Geneva, Switzerland.
+She has had her education at St Georges International School, Montreux, Switzerland and the Wharton Business School, Insead, United Nations Institute for Training and Research, Cambridge Judge Business School and Webster University Geneva, Switzerland.

 Career

 In 2009 Aisha took over the leadership of the Better Life Program for the African Rural Woman after the demise of her mother.
 In addition to the Better Life Program for the African Rural Woman, Aisha is also the founder of Women Enterprise Alliance (WenA) as well as the founder of Egwafin Micro Finance Bank in Nigeria.
 She had also worked with numerous nonprofit organizations.

 Aisha advocates for women's rights and empowerment by providing them with resources that can help transform their lives.
 She is a humanitarian leader with a passion for working within philanthropy and helping the underserved community of Nigeria.